svenpetersen1965/C64-Kernal-Adapter-Switch-Long-Board/README.md

 <img src="https://github.com/svenpetersen1965/C64-Kernal-Adapter-Switch-Long-Board/blob/master/Rev.%200/pictures/DSC_0505.JPG" width="300" alt="C64 kernal adapter/switch for long boards">

+This adapter is also suitable for the 1541 Floppy Disk ROM.

 This development was inspired by Adrian Black's youtube video <a href="https://youtu.be/GPq5xnJRw2w">How-To: C64 Arduino based Restore Key/Four Kernal Switcher/Hard Reset</a>

 # Calculation of the BOM prices